arnoldschan/rd-handbook/README.md

 - API testing: [Postman](https://www.postman.com/)

 ## 7. Git
 You must have heard [Github](https://github.com/) before, right?
 It's not only to get other people's code, but it's mainly a Version Control Software (VCS).
-Github basically a Git that backed by community.
+Github is basically a Git that is backed by the community.

 Git tracks every change you made to the source code with a customized message attached to every change.
-Without it, if you need a revision or work in the same file across team, it will be a mess.
+Without it, if you need a revision or work in the same file across the team, it will be a mess.

 all of the git activity can be done through GitLens ([see VS Code extension](#must-have-extensions-for-any-projects)), such as `git clone`, `git add`, `git commit`.